Edt-2000/Edt-2000-microcontrollers/src/FastLed2/README.md

 ## Pending ideas + todos

+- Find solution for Modifier and Speed swaps because of the repeater -- it makes the invoker a bit weird between different animations.
 - Find a good naming scheme for all animations (all and one, single bar multi-bar, etc, must be consistent) -> "all": entire led bar overwritten
     -> "partial": effect is added